HOL-Theorem-Prover/HOL/doc/next-release.md

 * The `MAX_SET` function in `pred_setTheory` is now defined (to have value `0`) on the empty set.

+* There is an alternative syntax for specifying datatypes.
+Instead of the `Hol_datatype` entry-point, one can also use `Datatype`, which takes a slightly different syntax, inspired by Haskell.
+This does away with the use of the (somewhat confusing) `of` and `=>` tokens.

+  For example, one would define a simple type of binary tree with

+          Datatype`tree = Lf num | Node tree tree`

+  If the arguments to a constructor are not just simple types, then they need to be enclosed in parentheses.
+For example:

+          Datatype`mytype = Constr mytype ('a -> bool) | BaseCase

+  The `Hol_datatype` entry-point can continue to be used.
+The LaTeX output of `EmitTeX` uses the new format.

 Bugs fixed:
 -----------